 Worship is the hub of our life together, because there we hear and receive what God has done for us.
 Every church has a way of ordering its worship, called a liturgy (meaning “the work of the people”).
 Our liturgy draws on an ancient and cross-traditional pattern that is rooted in the scriptures, while maintaining an openness to the working of the Spirit among us.
 Worship has two parts – Word and Table – as well as shifting emphases depending on the season of the church year.
 Every part, and every season, immerses us in the gospel in unique ways.

 Dinner Church - Divine Dining

 At Divine Dining, worship takes place at the table around a big, delicious meal gathered together by our members.
 Communion is made as we share food and ourselves by exploring scripture, singing, and praying together.
-The meal begins with the breaking of the bread and ends with the blessing of the wine.
-And so, the entire dinner meal is part of the Eucharist.
-When we pass the bread to one another, we say, "This is my Body.“ Likewise when we pass the wine, we say, “This is my Blood.”
-And so, we ourselves - we too - are the Eucharist.
+During this service our Pastors don't wear vestments and we all share in distributing Communion to one another.

-Every fourth Sunday of the month is designated for Divine Dining, unless otherwise noted.
-Returning in September 2022.
+Every fourth Sunday of the month is designated for Divine Dining, except during the penitential seasons of Advent and Lent.